Are Centauros exotic signals of the QGP?: Centauro species statistics

 It is important to note that there are no significant differences among three experiments.
 The figures (a) and (b) tell us that such anomalously rich hadron content is neither caused by the incidence of heavy nuclei in the primary cosmic rays, nor by the superposed fluctuations of ordinary-type hadronic interactions.
 The anomalously hadron-rich families constitute a substantial part of the unbiased observed samples, at least $\sim$ 20\%.
 The effect of the anomalous hadron dominance in families is much enhanced if the analysis is restricted to the events generated at the distances not far from the top of the chamber.
-In \cite{Baradzei} the events have been selected with rather small lateral spread, i.e. with $\langle E^{*}R^{*} \rangle \le $ 300 GeV$\cdot$m, after applying the ``decascading'' procedure for $\gamma$-rays.
-There were found 69 families from the Chacaltaya and 173 from the Pamir and Pamir-joint chambers satisfying the above condition.
-The result is shown in the plots on the right side of Figure~\ref{Centauro_statistics}.
+It was shown in \cite{Baradzei}, where the events with rather small lateral spread, i.e. with $\langle E^{*}R^{*} \rangle \le $ 300 GeV$\cdot$m, after applying the ``decascading'' procedure for $\gamma$-rays, have been selected.

 These conclusions have been supported by the more recent, extensive simulation studies \cite{Tamada_Lodz} based on four different models of hadron-nucleus interactions (VENUS, QGSJET, HDPM and modified UA-5) and by using the CORSIKA code for simulation of nuclear--electromagnetic cascade development in the atmosphere.
 The enhancement of hadron--rich families can not be explained by widely accepted models of ``normal'' interactions.
 The question of abnormal dominance of hadron component has been studied separately also for ultra high energy events.
 In \cite{Has_Tam} has been presented the systematic analysis of 75 families with $\Sigma E_{vis} \geq $ 500 TeV detected in Chacaltaya two-storey chambers (300 m$^{2}$yr), Pamir-joint chambers ($\sim 530$ m$^{2}$yr) and in the part of the Pamir exposition ($\sim 500$ m$^{2}$yr).
 Among presented families, four Centauro--type, two Chiron-type, and $\sim$ 10 other hadron-rich events could be noticed.
 The families coming from homogenous type lead chambers (110, 60 and 40 cm of Pb thick from a total exposure $\sim 450$ m$^{2}$yr) have been also separately analysed.
 The list and characteristics of 17 superfamilies with $\Sigma E_{vis} \geq 700$ TeV and 40 families with $100 \leq \Sigma E_{vis} \leq 500 $ TeV are shown in \cite{Arisawa}.
 Among them at least three events with $Q_{h} \geq 0.5$ are present.